-- students have the right to be safe and happy at school - a teacher must be able to teach at all times - no student has the right to stop others from learning - students are responsible for their own actions and must accept the consequences that follow from those actions. - Poor behaviour choices are addressed in the first instance with classroom teacher support.
-Students who continue to not demonstrate school values are supported through the Student Management System of yellow, orange and red levels.
-If student behaviour does not improve, a suspension may be imposed. - Students who are struggling with their academic or social behaviour are identified and supported. - The Learning and Support team works to ensure that all students follow an appropriate pattern of study, that learning needs of students are accommodated and that learning experiences and tasks are modified in line with identified needs. - Our Welfare Network includes: - Welfare Coordinator supervises Year Advisers; liaises with Head Teacher Support and Learning Support Teacher; - Head Teacher Support manages students in MC (multi-categorical) classes; - School Counsellor supports students with school and personal issues; - Learning and Support Teacher supports students with a range of learning needs by creating Individual Learning Plans for students and working with teachers to modify/adjust learning. - Year Advisers maintain regular contact with their year group to monitor and manage student wellbeing. - Bullying is not tolerated at Yass High School.
-Students who do not respect this are told that their behaviour is unacceptable and hurtful and has to stop.
-If it continues, parents are informed and students must work through a series of lessons to learn appropriate ways to treat others.
+- students have the right to be safe and happy at school - a teacher must be able to teach at all times - · no student has the right to stop others from learning - students are responsible for their own actions and must accept the consequences that follow from those actions. - Poor behaviour choices are addressed in the first instance with classroom teacher support.
+Students who continue to not demonstrate school values are supported through the Student Management System.
+This may include being temporarily removed from class and/or being placed on a yellow, orange and red level.
+If student behaviour does not improve, a suspension may be imposed. - Students who are struggling with their academic or social behaviour are identified and supported. - The Learning and Support team works to ensure that all students follow an appropriate pattern of study, that learning needs of students are accommodated and that learning experiences and tasks are modified in line with identified needs. - Our Welfare Network includes: - Welfare Coordinator supervises Year Advisers; liaises with Head Teacher and Learning and Support Teacher. - Head Teacher Support manages students in MC (multi-categorical) classes. - School Counsellor supports students with school and personal issues. - Learning and Support Teacher supports students with a range of learning needs by creating Individual Learning Plans for students and working with teachers to modify/adjust learning. - Year Advisers maintain regular contact with their year group to monitor and manage student wellbeing. - Student Support Officer Supports students to develop their resilience and safety. - Bullying is not tolerated at Yass High School.
+Students who do not respect this are told that their behaviour is unacceptable and hurtful and must stop.
+If it continues, parents are informed.
 A whole school understanding of what bullying means, its consequences and effects and the importance of speaking up is developed through targeted workshops and lessons.
-Please see policy on our website. - Teachers trained in anti-discrimination and anti-racism protocols oversee the development of positive behaviour in these areas. - Students, parents and staff are encouraged to raise issues of concern regarding any aspect of the school with a teacher or the principal. - Yass High School has developed a Code of Communication based on the NSW Department of Education's School Community Charter, supported by our strong P&C group, which describes expectations for mutually respectful communication between the school and the community. - The policies and procedures of the NSW Department of Education are followed and implemented at all times.
+Please see policy on our website. - Teachers trained in anti-discrimination, and anti-racism protocols oversee the development of positive behaviour in these areas. - Students, parents and staff are encouraged to raise issues of concern regarding any aspect of the school with a teacher or the principal. - Yass High School has developed a Code of Communication based on the NSW Department of Education's School Community Charter, supported by our strong P&C group, which describes expectations for mutually respectful communication between the school and the community. - The policies and procedures of the NSW Department of Education are followed and always implemented.